 3. You're forcing it.

 Not every prospect will want to make small talk.
 As HubSpot sales director Dan Tyre explains, some people find casual conversation stressful, annoying, or inefficient.
 If your prospect seems uncomfortable answering your questions or gives incredibly short responses, persisting in a “get-to-know-you” conversation will do more harm to the relationship than good.

 Instead, Tyre suggests introducing a topic they’ll be more open to discussing, like a recent press release from their company or their industry experience.
 Because these topics are business-focused, people who dislike small talk usually view them as more valuable.

 Even if you bring them to safer conversational ground, some prospects still might be reluctant to chat.
 In these cases, it’s usually best to move on to the agenda.

-It’s tempting to rely on universally relatable topics like the weather or your weekend plans.
-But these usually lead to superficial conversations -- and ultimately, superficial connections.
+Relying on universally relatable topics like the weather or your weekend plans can be tempting when trying to build rapport.
+But these usually lead to superficial conversations — and ultimately, superficial connections.

 Once you’ve established that your prospect is comfortable talking about themselves, try asking a memorable question or bringing up a unique commonality.